Henry VIII

 Act 5, Scene 1 (941-45, Cranmer, the newly invested Archbishop of Canterbury, is fearful at being surrounded by his enemies, who consider him a heretic; King Henry, who has just been told Anne is in labor, promises to help Cranmer and gives him a ring he can show to invoke royal authority before the Privy Council; the birth of a female child is announced to Henry.)

-The scene begins with Lovell and Gardiner discussing their dislike for the new Queen.
-They’re glad that she is about to give birth, but would just as well that she not long outlive this duty.
-Their feelings are similarly uncharitable towards Thomas Cranmer.
-Says Gardiner, “it will ne’er be well— / … / Till Cranmer, Cromwell—her two hands—and she / Sleep in their graves” (941, 5.1.29-32).
+Act 5, Scene 1 threatens to present the audience with the de casibus-inspireddownfall of yet another great man in Henry’s orbit, Thomas Cranmer.
+The scene, which sets up the play’s representation of the 1543 Prebendaries’ Plot against Archbishop Cranmer, [46] begins with Gardiner confiding in Lovell about his dislike for the new queen.
+Gardiner is glad that she is about to give birth, but would just as well that she not long outlive this duty.
+His feelings are similarly uncharitable towards Thomas Cranmer.
+Says Gardiner of the Queen and Cranmer, nothing will be right in England until “Cranmer, Cromwell—her two hands—and she / Sleep in their graves” (941, 5.1.31-32).

-This old woman must be a colorful character because after a performance like that, one would think she would be happy to have escaped the King’s wrath, but the scene ends with her pursuing Henry to complain about his measly reward of “an hundred marks” (945, 5.2.170).
+This old woman must be a colorful character because after a performance like that, one would think she would be happy to have escaped the King’s wrath, but the scene ends with her pursuing Henry to complain about his measly tip of “an hundred marks” (945, 5.2.170).

 The date of the future Queen Elizabeth I’s birth was September 7, 1533.
 Her elder sister by Catharine of Aragon, Mary, had been born on February 18, 1516.
 Mary, a woman of profoundly Catholic convictions, would become queen in 1553 upon the death of her little brother King Edward VI, [51] who reigned only from 1547-53, and who would be succeeded by Elizabeth upon her passing in 1558.